ibm-cloud-docs/codeengine/batch-tutorial.md

 * After clicking **Submit Job** to run your job, from the job details page, click **Launch logging**.
 This action opens the LogDNA page where you can view your job run log data.

 {{site.data.keyword.codeengineshort}} automatically sets log filters.
 From the LogDNA page, you can modify and scope the preset filter to display log data at the job definition level or a more granular level of a specific job run.
-For example, the filter `_platform:Coligo app:myjob-jobrun-t6m7l` filters log data to the specific `myjob-jobrun-t6m7l` job run level; whereas, `_platform:Coligo app:myjob` scopes the log data to the job definition level.
+For example, the filter `_platform:{{site.data.keyword.codeengineshort}} app:myjob-jobrun-t6m7l` filters log data to the specific `myjob-jobrun-t6m7l` job run level; whereas, `_platform:Coligo app:myjob` scopes the log data to the job definition level.
 {: tip}